F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

 Important properties:

 - `version` (required): the version of the preset schema to use.
 See [Official documentation](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html#versions) for details.
+Also see [Visual Studio documentation](https://learn.microsoft.com/en-us/cpp/build/cmake-presets-vs?view=msvc-170#supported-cmake-and-cmakepresetsjson-versions) for the supported versions.
 - `configurePresets`: an array of configure presets objects.
 Each object has the following important properties:
     - `name` (required): the name of the preset.
     - `toolchainFile`: equals to the `--toolchain` argument of the `cmake` command.